dsgelab/RNN/README.md

 ### 6_final_sets

-This code combines longitudinal data spanning multiple rows for each individual into a data-frame with all longitudinal data for one individual contained in a single row (as in this image).
+This code combines longitudinal data spanning multiple rows for each individual into a data-frame with all longitudinal data for a single individual contained in one row (as in this image).

 ![alt text](dummy_DF.png "Example of final dataframe")

 All medical codes occurring within each single life year of an individual are ";" joined, then all years are " " joined producing a single string containing all longitudinal medical code data for that individual.
 This string can easily then be split when a batch is constructed for model training.

-Here we also removed individuals: 1) not alive by 31st December 2017 2) missing sex info 3) emigrated 4) no longitudinal data
+Here we also removed individuals: 1) not alive by 31st December 2017 2) missing sex info 3) emigrated 4) no longitudinal codes recorded

 Emigrated individuals were determined based on two registers: DVV relatives and DVV living history.
 DVV relatives records relatives’ emigration date.
 In living history if a last recorded residence type is foreign and no end date of that residence is recorded those individuals were also considered emigrated.
 174175 emigrations were from DVV relatives and additional 1344 from DVV living history.
 A script for emigrated individuals is: emigration.py